 When you go to Las Vegas, Nevada, the hotels and casinos would much rather you spend all your money in the casinos; that's why you can find food and accommodations that are very affordable.
-If you're on a budget, hotel buffets are some of the best deals in terms of quantity, although, quality usually can sometimes suffer.
+(And even places to get Thanksgiving dinner!)
+If you're on a budget, hotel buffets are some of the best deals in terms of quantity, although, quality can sometimes suffer.
 You can find pricier buffets, and those usually step up the quality with more gourmet options.

 Best Buffet Deal on the Strip